boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 The files containing all the informations necessary to build a geometrical representation of a class in OpenSCAD  reside in the "openscad" directory.
-This database directory contains a folder for each collection_ that contains files related to this collection, and the folder is named like the collection-id.
+This database directory contains a folder for each collection_ which contains files related to this collection, and the folder is named like the collection-id.

-To be able to do that it needs informations about base modules.
-These informations are stored in the base-files_ of a collection.
-Base modules are OpenSCAD modules that take as parameters a subset of the parameters of the part (see parameter-collection_), and construct the part according to these dimensions.
+One ingredient for this are base modules,  OpenSCAD modules that take as parameters a subset of the parameters of the part (see parameter-collection_), and construct the part according to these dimensions.
+These modules are stored in one or several files residing in the respective collection directory within the openscad database directory

-These modules are stored in one or several files residing in the respective collection directory within the openscad directory, and the base-files_ contains one base-file-element_ of type "modules" (see base-file-type-module_) for each file with modules.
+In order to integrate the base modules properly, BOLTS needs informations about them.
+These informations are stored in the base-file_ of a collection, in form of one base-file-element_ of type "modules" (see base-file-type-module_) for every file with one or more modules.

 *******